-The Wells Fargo Active Cash® Card and the Citi® Double Cash Card offer similar rewards bonus programs: cardholders earn 2 percent unlimited cash rewards on purchases with both cards without worrying about annual fees.
-With the Citi Double Cash you earn 1 percent cash back on purchases; an additional 1 percent cash back when you pay off those purchases.
+The Wells Fargo Active Cash® Card and the Citi® Double Cash Card are no-annual-fee cards that offer similar rewards programs — cardholders can earn 2 percent cash rewards/cash back on purchases.
+With the Citi Double Cash, you’ll earn 1 percent back as you make purchases and an additional 1 percent back when you pay off those purchases.

-Whether the Active Cash or Double Cash card is best for you, then, depends largely on how much existing debt you want to transfer or if you’re more interested in earning bonus rewards points after opening your account.
+But while these two cards are similar, they aren’t identical, and there are many ways that they differ.
+Whether the Wells Fargo Active Cash or Citi Double Cash is best for you largely depends on whether you want to transfer a balance or if you’re more interested in earning bonus rewards after opening your account, among other factors.

 Wells Fargo Active Cash vs. Citi Double Cash highlights